-Made by Intuit, the owner of Mint, Quicken is the long-time leader in desktop based financial tracking.
-Quicken offers most of what you get for free at Mint.com, but featured in desktop software that you download and install on your computer.
+Quicken is a long-time leader in desktop-based financial tracking.
+Quicken offers most of what you get for free at Mint.com, but in desktop form, with software you download and install on your computer.

 Because the program is desktop based, the web and mobile access lack compared to Mint, but the software allows you to own and control all of your data on your own PC.
-More expensive versions of the program also include tracking for small business, rental real estate, and investments.
+More expensive versions also include tracking for small businesses, rental real estate, and investments.
 Quicken is paid software.

-You Need a Budget, known by its loyal army of users as YNAB, is a desktop and mobile based budgeting software with a major difference from everything else on this list: it does not automatically link to your bank accounts.
+You Need a Budget, known by its loyal army of users as YNAB, is a desktop and mobile based budgeting software with a major difference from everything else on this list: it does not automatically link to your checking account or credit cards.

-YNAB founder Jesse Mecham believes that manually adding each transaction creates the best habits, and automatic tracking does not form any habits.
-When you make a purchase with cash or credit, you enter the purchase into your budget and get an update right away.
+YNAB founder Jesse Mecham believes that manually adding each transaction creates the best money management habits, and automatic tracking does not form any habits.
+When you make a purchase with cash, debit, or credit, you enter the purchase into your budget and get an update right away.
 This is proactive budgeting, not retroactive reacting.

 YNAB is software that you purchase and download.
-Version 4.0 is currently available for $60, or you can just try out the free trial for 34 days.
+Version 4.0 is currently available for $60, or you can sign up for the free trial.

 Yodlee was the original data aggregation provider for Mint.com, and while that site switched over to the Intuit engine, Yodlee is still a top provider of account aggregation for some of the sites in this list.

 Yodlee MoneyCenter is their in-house personal finance tracking tool, and it is powerful and useful in its own right.
-The tools provided in MoneyCenter are focused on tracking account balances and transactions, reaching finance goals, and tracking your spending by category.
+The tools provided in MoneyCenter are focused on tracking account balances and transactions, reaching finance goals, and achieving more financial freedom.

-Yodlee MoneyCenter also allows you to track your airline miles, your net worth, and understand your investment asset allocation.
+Yodlee MoneyCenter tracks spending in categories, and allows you to track your airline miles, your net worth, and understand your investment asset allocation.
 Yodlee MoneyCenter is free.